NateEag/next-vcs/readme.md

 Git, CVS, Subversion, Mercurial (rarely), CA SCM (it's horrible)

+## VCS UIs To Check Out

+[bit](https://github.com/chriswalz/bit) is a nifty-looking layer on top of git.
+I can't imagine it's as good as [magit](https://magit.vc/) (which is my daily driver), but it looks like it has some cool ideas.

 ## VCSes I Am Vaguely Aware Of

 monotone, darcs, bazaar, BitKeeper, Perforce, Fossil, gitless, bitkeeper